Managed by Kubernetes

 If you have ExternalDNS installed and configured, you can create an Ingress object to fully automate the process of reserving a domain in ngrok, updating DNS records with your DNS provider to the ngrok-provided CNAME record, and receiving a TLS certificate.
 If you aren’t using ExternalDNS or a similar tool, you must manually create records for each Ingress or Gateway you provision.Ingress

-status.loadBalancer.ingress
+status.loadBalancer.ingress field.

 kubectl get ingress -o yaml example-ingress